deild/osx-config-check/README.md

 CHECK #5: Current user is a non-admin account....
 FAILED!

-CHECK #6: The OSX application firewall is enabled (system-wide)....
+CHECK #6: The macOS application firewall is enabled (system-wide)....
 PASSED!

-CHECK #7: The OSX application firewall is enabled (current user only)....
+CHECK #7: The macOS application firewall is enabled (current user only)....
 PASSED!

 CHECK #8: A password is required to wake the computer from sleep or screen saver (system-wide)....
 PASSED!